AmineMrabet12/AI-Meth/README.md

-# Project Title: E-Commerce Customer Behavior Analysis and Model Deployment
+# E-Commerce Customer Behavior Analysis and Model Deployment

 This project analyzes e-commerce customer data to build machine learning models, which are then evaluated and deployed in a production environment using `mlflow` for experiment tracking and Docker for containerization.
 The models predict customer behaviors, such as purchase intent, based on the features in the dataset.